bhaveshjain1612/Car-Resale-Analysis-and-Prediction/README.md

 >The new entrants and smaller dealers often do not have access to market data or high end mechanics.
 I aim to simplify their decision making on what car to buy for resale and waht price by looking at the market composition and predicted price.

 ## Methodology
+Before diving into the methodology, the most basics steps were to find the right dataset, set up the project on IBM Waston Studio and Github Repository, and install/import all the neccessary libraries.
 <details>
 <summary>Step 1 - Data Cleaning</summary>
 The Unclean raw data is cleaned and exported as new sheet to be used later<br>